Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Experiments and Results

-\textbf{Main Results:} As shown in Table \ref{main_results}, STEER outperforms classical RLVR baselines as well as existing entropy intervention baselines across all datasets.
-STEER improves average performance by $2.7$ points over the second runner-up (OPO) and by $3.4$ points over the third runner-up (Clip-Cov) across all baselines.
-The performance experiments on Qwen2.5-Math-1.5B and Qwen2.5-14B shown in Figure \ref{second_results} are compared with the top three competitors in Table \ref{main_results} (i.e., OPO, Clip-Cov, and Entro.
+\paragraph{Math Reasoning Tasks.} The main results in math reasoning task are shown in Table~\ref{main_results}.
+STEER outperforms classical RLVR baselines as well as existing entropy intervention baselines across all datasets.
+STEER improves average performance by $2.2$ points over the second runner-up (OPO) and by $2.9$ points over the third runner-up (Clip-Cov) across all baselines.
+The performance experiments on Qwen2.5-14B shown in Table~\ref{14B_results} are compared with the top three competitors in Table~\ref{main_results} (i.e., OPO, Clip-Cov, and Entro.
 Adv.).
-STEER also consistently achieves the highest average performance on both Qwen2.5-Math-1.5B (38.1) and Qwen2.5-14B (45.1), demonstrating its superior capabilities in improving model reasoning.
+STEER also consistently achieves the highest average performance, demonstrating its superior generalization in improving math reasoning abilities.

-Figure \ref{test_acc_plot_EMA_s0.8_max150} shows the test curves during training, where STEER outperforms the baselines.
-Figure \ref{test_acc_plot_para_EMA_s0.8_max150} presents the test curves for different hyperparameters, demonstrating both stability and superiority.
+Beyond metric avg@32 and avg@1 in Table~\ref{main_results}, the results of Pass@256/512/1024 in math reasoning are shown in Figure~\ref{fig:pass1024}.
+As observed, STEER delivers the best Pass@256/512/1024 on both AIME24/25 and the highest average.
+By explicitly regulating entropy, STEER preserves sufficient exploration to discover more informative trajectories, thereby achieving better performance.

+\paragraph{Coding Tasks.} Beyond math reasoning, we evaluate our method on real-world code tasks.
+Table~\ref{Performance on real-world coding tasks.} compares STEER with GRPO on three Qwen2.5-coder models.
+We observe that STEER exceeds GRPO by at least $1\%$ in each model and test set.
+These results demonstrate the superior performance of STEER in various scenarios.
+More performance evaluation is detailed in Appendix~\ref{Supplementary Performance Evaluation}.